MartinTichovsky/object-middleware/README.md

  * @param middleware Middleware function
  * @param type Type of the middleware
  * @param methodName Name of a method or list of method names, if is not specified or an empty array, all methods will be touched
- * @param subscribeInPrototype if is set to true, middleware will be subscribed in prototype = all instances of the parent class will be affected
+ * @param subscribeInPrototype If is set to true, middleware will be subscribed in prototype = all instances of the parent class will be affected
  */
 subscribe(
   object,